mgetka/connexion-example/README.md

 ```

 In the production environment application should be run via WSGI server.
 The WSGI application object
-is located at `conexample.wsgi.api:app`.
+is located at `conexample.wsgi.api.rest:app`.
 Example uWSGI configuration is provided in [uwsgi.yml](uwsgi.yml).

 ## Docker